ISP Distillation: Experiments

-In these experiments there is no ground truth for evaluation, so the top-1 and top-5 accuracies are measured as the agreement of our model with the predictions of the pre-trained classification model on the final RGB.
+\ans{For evaluation we used both a larger pseudo-label dataset and a smaller manually labeled dataset.
+For the pseudo-labeled dataset} the top-1 and top-5 accuracies are measured as the agreement of our model with the predictions of the pre-trained classification model on the final RGB.
 The bursts are randomly split into $80\%$ training set and $20\%$ test set.
 The images in the original HDR+ dataset are of very high resolution, but popular classifier architectures expect images to be in the range of $200-300$ pixels.
 While we could down-sample the images, it would have removed the effect of the Bayer pattern (and potentially the effect of the noise too), and we are interested in understating the ability of the model to overcome these artifacts.
 Therefore, we chose to split the images into smaller $256\times256$ non-overlapping patches.
-For training, we use all the patches originated from the bursts in the training set.
-For the test, since many of the patches do not contain an object, we only tested those for which the pre-trained RGB classifier predicted an object with probability $p>0.8$.
+For training, we use all the patches originating from the bursts in the training set.
+For the test, since many of the patches do not contain an object, we only tested those for which the pre-trained RGB classifier predicted an object with probability $p>0.8$. \ans{The manually labeled test set contains 211 images out of the pseudo-labeled dataset test set described above.}

 Table~\ref{tab:raw} compares the performance of training the RAW model with predicted labels vs. applying ISP Distillation.
 Our approach shows a substantial improvement of $+9\%$ top-1 accuracy for ResNet18 and $+6\%$ for MobileNet V2.
 It also exhibits a similar advantage for the model trained on short-exposure RAW, where the improvement is $+8\%$ and $+11\%$ for ResNet18 and MobileNet V2, respectively.
 A noticeable advantage exists in all experiments for top-5 accuracy too, bringing the accuracy to $97-98\%$.
-This suggests that the RAW model predicted probability distribution highly matches the one from the RGB model.
+This suggests that the RAW model predicted probability distribution highly matches the one from the RGB model. \ans{Table~\ref{tab:raw_labled_test} compares the performance on the small manually labeled test set.
+While the results are a bit lower compared to the pseudo-labeled test set, we observe similar trends.}